m3rcer/m3rcer.github.io/_posts/redteaming/PhishOPS/2022-04-09-spamfilterbypass.md

 ![Image](https://raw.githubusercontent.com/m3rcer/m3rcer.github.io/master/_posts/redteaming/PhishOPS/images/a_record.png)

-### Permanently disable ipv6 and uninstall unecessary services like exim .
+### Permanently disable ipv6 and uninstall unecessary services like exim

 Ipv6 is tricky to configure along w ipv4 and just adds a weighted overhead .
 For example , you'd have to create a seperate reverse dns entry for ipv6 along w the ipv4 else gmail mail servers are bound to reject you.

 Exim or any other mail services that come by default packaged with some distributions like debian 8 .
 They'd hinder the installation of another mail service .
 So uninstall any unwanted mail service of the kind if they exist on your distro prepackaged.

-__To permanently disable ipv6 follow these steps (works on ubuntu20.04LTS n fam) :__
+__Permanently disable ipv6:__

-- Edit the **/etc/sysctl.conf** configuration file by adding the following lines:
+- Edit the **/etc/sysctl.conf** configuration file by adding the following lines: `vi /etc/sysctl.conf`

-`vi /etc/sysctl.conf`

 ```bash
 net.ipv6.conf.all.disable_ipv6=1
 net.ipv6.conf.default.disable_ipv6=1
 ```

-This works on ubuntu 20.04 , If it dosen't find an equivalent to disable ipv6 for your specific distro .
+This works on ubuntu 20.04, If it dosen't find an equivalent to disable ipv6 for your specific distro.
 A recommened method would be using grub too.
 Check this [article](https://itsfoss.com/disable-ipv6-ubuntu-linux/) for more details .

-###  PTR record
+### PTR record (rDNS)

 Your PTR record does the inverse, ie maps your IP address back to your FQDN.
 This is as crucial as it gets as MTA's like gmail and most out there will only accept mails through into the primary inbox if this is set right.

-_This could be an option your hosting provider allows you to setup like how you did your domain records (cockbox.org uses this method ) or you'd have to probably contact support and they'd do it for you (flokinet works this way).
-Either case find a hosting provider that supports this . [ I've made a blog detailing various hosting providers that support these builds here](https://github.com/me4cer98/Hosting-providers-for-SMTP-builds)._
+_This could be an option your hosting provider allows you to setup like how you did your domain records (`cockbox.org` uses this method ) or you'd have to probably contact support and they'd do it for you (`flokinet.is` works this way).
+Either case find a hosting provider that supports this._

 ![Image](https://raw.githubusercontent.com/m3rcer/m3rcer.github.io/master/_posts/redteaming/PhishOPS/images/ptr_record.png)

 ### Installing Postfix

-- Run this on Ubuntu n fam:
+Run this in a terminal:

 ```bash
 sudo apt-get update